Justin Bieber: Legacy

+Business interests

 In 2010, Bieber signed a deal with Proactiv.
 In the same year, Bieber partnered with Nicole by OPI to launch a nail polish line "The One Less Lonely Girl Collection", which sold exclusively in Walmart.
 Bieber's nail polish line sold one million bottles less than two months after its release.
 Bieber endorsed Adidas, beside Derrick Rose and Venus Williams, in 2012.
 He became the new "face" and "body" of Calvin Klein in early 2015.
 Entertainment Tonight reported that Bieber had used MYO-X, a dietary supplement, in preparation for the photo shoot.
 In June 2015, Bieber teamed up with StarShop, a new shopping app launched by Kevin Harrington.
-Bieber endorses Beats By Dre, Elizabeth Arden and Best Buy.
 Bieber has been credited with boosting the careers of other singers such as Carly Rae Jepsen and Madison Beer when he tweeted about them.

 Bieber has released four fragrances.
 He launched his debut fragrance, Someday, in 2011; it grossed more than three million US dollars in sales, at Macy's, in just under three weeks, which industry experts regard as a successful celebrity-led launch.
 On the heels of that 2011 best-seller, he launched his second fragrance, Girlfriend, in June 2012.
 His third fragrance, The Key, was launched in July 2013, and his latest fragrance, Justin Bieber Collector's Edition, launched in 2014.